-Many cats are brought to veterinary practices on a daily basis, with suspected poisoning.
+Many cats are brought to veterinary practices on a daily basis, with suspected: Cat poison.
 Nearly everything we have in our homes and garden are potentially poisonous to us and our cats, likewise there are many substances, which are safe for humans but can be poisonous to our cats.

 Use our poisons risk guide here to identify common substances, which can be poisonous to our cats, to help ensure our cat’s safety.